mediol4n/databases-and-information-management/README.md

-# databases-and-information-systems
+# databases-and-information-management

-Solutions of tasks from the course Databases and information systems.
+Solutions of tasks from the course Databases and information management.